GearChefCookbooks/wdocker/README.md

-wgalera
+wdocker
 ========

-Wrapper Cookbook for galera
+Wrapper Cookbook for docker